Qualitative Reasoning Group

 Hinrichs, T., Forbus, K., de Kleer, J., Yoon, S., Jones, E., Hyland, R., and Wilson, J. (2011).
 Hybrid Qualitative Simulation of Military Operations.
 Proceedings of the 23rd Innovative Applications for Artificial Intelligence Conference, pp. 1655-1661, San Francisco, CA. [Qualitative Process Theory]

-Lovett, A. & Forbus, K. (2011).
+Lovett, A. and Forbus, K. (2011).
 Organizing and representing space for visual problem-solving.
 Proceedings of the 25th International Workshop on Qualitative Reasoning.
 Barcelona, Spain.
 [Sketch Understanding]

 McLure, M. D., Friedman, S. E., Lovett, A. and Forbus, K. D. (2011).
 Edge-cycles: A qualitative sketch representation to support recognition.
-In proceedings of the 25th International Workshop on Qualitative Reasoning.
+Proceedings of the 25th International Workshop on Qualitative Reasoning.
 Barcelona, Spain.
 [Sketch Understanding]

 Sharma, A. (2011).
 Structural and Network-based methods for knowledge-based systems.
 Doctoral dissertation, Northwestern University, Department of Electrical Engineering and Computer Science, Evanston, Illinois.
 [Dissertation] [Reasoning Techniques]